If you’re researching an outdoor kitchen project… You may be overwhelmed by the amount of options available to you.

 - Exposure to strong alkalis such as plaster and cement.
 These compounds contain chlorides and sulfates.
 Such as what is found in cement board.

-You’ll also want to note the gauge of the metals being used.
+You’ll also want to note the gauge of the materials selected.
 A higher gauge means the metal is thinner.
 Conversely, a lower gauge means the metal is thicker.
 Off-the-shelf aluminum studs are generally not thick enough to support an outdoor kitchen.

 Use the metal gauge as a litmus test for how sturdy your outdoor kitchen framing material will be.
 A higher gauge means thinner metal… And thinner metal = less sturdiness.